Table of Contents

 Based on the number of cotyledons in a seed, it is further classified into the following types.

 It comprises two cotyledons emerging from the seeds after seed germination.
-Almonds, cashews, tomato, peas are the best examples of dicotyledonous.
+Almonds, cashews, tomatoes, and peas are the best examples of dicotyledonous.
 Dicotyledons are also known as dicots.
 There are around 200,000 species of dicotyledons

 Explore more: Dicotyledonous and Monocotyledonous Seeds

-This article concludes with an introduction to cotyledon and their types.
+This article concludes with an introduction to cotyledon and its types.
 To know more about cotyledons, other related topics and important questions, keep visiting our website at BYJU’S Biology.